 WORSHIP: We begin worship with everyone together.
 In this time of worship some will stand, some will sit, some will raise their hands.
 Just be yourself and do whatever is comfortable for you.
 Worshiping in songs is very meaningful for us, but we recognize that looks and feels different for each person.
 Our goal is to bring all that we are and have to God.
 The time closes with a few moments of reflection.

-After worship we break for about 5 minutes.
-You can get some coffee, stretch, meet new people, etc. For some people this is unusual and a little awkward, but it helps us connect with new friends and creates a little space to transition to the teaching.
-The Nursery, Preschool and KIDS church (K-2nd Grade) classes are now available.
+After worship we break for a brief amount of time.
+You can get some coffee and tea, meet new people, etc. For some people this is unusual and a little awkward, but it helps us connect with new friends and creates a little space to transition to the teaching.
+The Nursery, Preschool and Kingdom Kids classes (grades K – 6) are now available.
 In the lobby, for older kids, is a Children’s Bulletin with fun word games and puzzles to do while sitting through the message.

 We have a teaching from the Bible for about 30 minutes.
-The message is formed from scriptures that we attempt to make practical and helpful to your life.
+The message is formed from The Holy Bible which we make practical and helpful to your life.
 The message may be accompanied by visual images projected on a screen up front, including the text under consideration and images or video clips which help illustrate the ideas.

-We usually close out the morning with a worship song during the offering and communion.
+After the preaching, we usually close the service with an invitation to reflection and prayer accompanied by a worship song.
 We also extend an invitation to receive personal prayer.
 Trained prayer team members will be available down front after the service to support you and pray with you in regards to any particular need you may have.